HiveMQ Installation on Cloud Service Providers

 1. To install the AWS CLI on macOS with Homebrew, open a terminal and enter the following command.

-For instruction on how to install the CLI on other operating systems, see Install or update to the latest version of the AWS CLI.
+For information on how to install the CLI on other operating systems, see Install or update to the latest version of the AWS CLI.

 brew install awscli